ThisIsManta/react-es6-class-migration/README.md

 ![Usage](docs/usage.gif)

 Additionally, if the file is _TypeScript React_ (`*.tsx`), this also converts `PropTypes` to type definitions accordingly.

-Given the snippet below, the extension converts to...
 ```tsx
 // Before
 class MyComponent extends React.Component {